pavlyknet/Docker-monitoring/README.md

 The AlertManager service is responsible for handling alerts sent by Prometheus server.
 AlertManager can send notifications via email, Pushover, Slack, HipChat or any other system that exposes a webhook interface.
-A complete list of integrations can be found [here](https://prometheus.io/docs/alerting/configuration).

 You can view and silence notifications by accessing `http://<host-ip>:9093`.

-The notification receivers can be configured in [alertmanager/config.yml](https://github.com/stefanprodan/dockprom/blob/master/alertmanager/config.yml) file.
+The notification receivers can be configured in alertmanager/config.yml

 To receive alerts via Slack you need to make a custom integration by choose ***incoming web hooks*** in your Slack team app page.
-You can find more details on setting up Slack integration [here](http://www.robustperception.io/using-slack-with-the-alertmanager/).

 Copy the Slack Webhook URL into the ***api_url*** field and specify a Slack ***channel***.